2023 Board of Directors

 Emily has been an advocate for the AFP experience since initially joining the AFP DC Chapter in 2012.
 She has served on the Board of Directors for the AFP Maryland Chapter since 2019 and most recently held the chapter position of Vice President, Member Services (2021-2022).

-Vice President, Diversity, Equity and Inclusion: Breanna Hill
+Vice President, Diversity, Equity, and Inclusion: Marlo Jacobson

 Treasurer: Kristopher (Kris) Sharrar, CFRE